-PROPOSAL 1: ELECTION OF CLASS 2 DIRECTOR
+PROPOSAL 1: ELECTION OF CLASS 1 DIRECTORS

-The board of directors currently consists of seven members and is classified into three classes of nearly equal size.
+The board of directors currently consists of six members and is classified into three classes of nearly equal size.
 The members of each class are elected in different years, so that only one-third of the board is elected in each year.
-As indicated below, we currently have two directors in Class 1 (with a term of office expiring in 2024), two directors in Class 2 (with a term of office expiring in 2023).
+As indicated below, we currently have two directors in Class 1 (with a term of office expiring this year), one director in Class 2 (with a term of office expiring in 2025), and three directors in Class 3 (with a term of office expiring in 2026).

-This year, the board of directors has nominated Michael Berman, for re-election as a Class 2 director to serve for a term of office to expire at the Annual Meeting of Stockholders in 2025 and to hold office until his successor has been duly elected and qualified.
-Stockholders will be unable to vote for more than one person.
-Campbell Rogers, M.D., who currently serves as a Class 2 director has not been nominated for re-election by our board of directors and accordingly, his term as director will expire at the end of the Annual Meeting.
+This year, the board of directors has nominated Paul Stuka and Gary Roubin, for re-election as a Class 1 director to serve for a term of office to expire at the Annual Meeting of Stockholders in 2027 and to hold office until his successor has been duly elected and qualified.
+Stockholders will be unable to vote for more than three persons.

-Assuming the presence of a quorum, the director nominee receiving the most votes cast in the election of directors will be elected as a Class 2 director.
-Should the director nominee become unable or unwilling to accept nomination or election, the proxy holders may vote the proxies for the election, in his stead, of any other person the board of directors may nominate or designate.
-The director nominee has expressed his intention to serve the entire term for which election is sought.
+Assuming the presence of a quorum, the two director nominees receiving the most votes cast in the election of directors will be elected as Class 1 directors.
+Should the director nominees become unable or unwilling to accept nomination or election, the proxy holders may vote the proxies for the election, in his or her stead, of any other person the board of directors may nominate or designate.
+The director nominees have expressed his or her intention to serve the entire term for which election is sought.